containers/podman/docs/source/markdown/options/annotation.manifest.md

 ####> are applicable to all of those.
 #### **--annotation**=*annotation=value*

-Set an annotation on the entry for the image.
+Set an annotation on the entry for the specified image or artifact.